alexnormand/alexnormand.com/contents/blog/2012/07/switching-to-wintersmith/index.md

 -----------

-I started looking for simpler alternatives and was pleasantly surprised to find out that there were [several](http://blog.bmannconsulting.com/node-static-site-generators/) SSGs written as node.js modules.
+I started looking for simpler alternatives and was pleasantly surprised to find out that there were [several](http://blog.bmannconsulting.com/node-static-site-generators/) node.js based SSGs.
 I decided to try [Wintersmith](http://jnordberg.github.com/wintersmith/).
 Here are my favorite Wintersmith features: